 Apart from their great taste, green apples have many benefits for your guinea pigs.
 The following are some of these benefits:

-They can promote weight loss.
-Your guinea pigs shouldn’t gain a lot of weight, as obese guinea pigs can develop certain health complications.
-Green apples have several bioactive compounds that are known to enhance loss of weight and reduce obesity.
+- Green apples have several bioactive compounds that are known to enhance the loss of weight and reduce obesity.

-Green apples can improve your guinea pig’s immune system through the nutrients present in them.
-This is why you need to provide these fruits to your guinea pigs regularly as a treat.
-Also, there are complex B vitamins in green apples.
-These vitamins include thiamine, riboflavin, vitamin B-6, and they are beneficial for developing a strong immune and healthy nervous system.
+- Green apples can improve your guinea pig’s immune system through the nutrients present in them.
+There are complex B vitamins in green apples, which include thiamine, riboflavin, and vitamin B-6.
+These are beneficial for developing a strong immune and healthy nervous system.

-Green apples help in eliminating free radicals from the guinea pig’s body.
-Due to antioxidant presence in green apples, they can remove free radicals from the guinea pigs’ bodies, thus reducing infections and diseases.
-Free radicals are naturally occurring inside the body because of the metabolic processes that take place.
+- Green apples help in eliminating free radicals from the guinea pig’s body.
+Due to the antioxidants present in green apples, they can remove free radicals from the guinea pigs’ bodies, thus reducing infections and diseases

-The importance of vitamin C must not be forgotten as it plays an important role in guinea pigs’ lives.
-The reason why guinea pigs need this vitamin so much is that they can’t otherwise create or store it on their own and vitamin C prevents a dangerous disease in guinea pigs called scurvy.
+- Vitamin C present in green apples prevents a dangerous disease in guinea pigs called scurvy.
 Apart from preventing scurvy, this vitamin is equally a powerful antioxidant.
 It helps eliminate free radicals from the guinea pig’s body and increases resistance to disease-causing micro-organisms and infection.

 Nutrition Facts of Green Apples for Guinea Pigs